 More severe cases of heartburn and acid reflux may actually be a symptom of GERD.
-In these cases, surgery may be recommended.
+In these cases, surgery for GERD may be recommended.

 About 25% of patients with reflux disease will develop progressive disease and complications such as hiatal hernia and Barrett’s esophagus.
 In these patients, surgical treatment should be considered.

 In addition, surgery should be discussed with patients who: